chinhonnang0000/intermod/README.md

 - Tantria (not on the existing Tantros). https://github.com/jasmarkelina/tantros-mod
 - Wisp by RintaDev https://github.com/rintadev/wisp

+ADDITIONAL NOTES
+- Some of these mode above can be playable when installed old version One of these mod is Tantria
+- Please follow this instruction.
+This can also be done to some "Not found" mod. step 1 - Go to mod browser step 2 - Click on the mod step 3 - View Releases step 4 - install the older version.

 COPYRIGHT DISCLAIMER
 No sprites herein is changed UNLESS prompted by original modder via issues.
 All sprites here belong to respective modders.
 Except the ones are added to fill up the oh no and the techs to make the mod campaign playable or to compensate for some bugs.